filipesantanadev/filipesantanadev/README.md

 I'm 28 years old, and I currently live in Brazil.
 I **REALLY** **LIKE** technology and how it works.

-- 🌱 Currently learning and exploring new technologies
+- 🌱 Currently learning and developing in Backend with Node.js (TypeScript) and Frontend with React.js / Vue.js
 - 💬 Contact me at my email: fsantana.code@gmail.com
 - 👉🏼 https://www.linkedin.com/in/filipe-de-souza-santana-409b351a2/